gsoft-inc/azure-pipelines-lighthouse/README.md

 | bf-cache                     | binary  | Page prevented back/forward cache restoration                                                                                      |

-## Compiling
+## Build and release process

-There are GitHub actions that take care of compiling, packaging and publishing the extension.
+There are GitHub actions that take care of testing, packaging and publishing the extension.

 ## License